LLMs Are Few-Shot In-Context Low-Resource Language Learners: Limitation

 \paragraph{Choice of Multilingual High-Resource Language Datasets} Prior work on X-ICL with alignment~\cite{tanwar2023multilingual} conduct their study on Multilingual Amazon Review Corpus (MARC)~\cite{keung-etal-2020-multilingual}, Cross-language Sentiment (CLS)~\cite{prettenhofer-stein-2010-cross}, and HatEval~\cite{basile-etal-2019-semeval}.
 We considered using these datasets as our high-resource languages dataset.
 Nonetheless, we found that both MARC and CLS datasets are no longer available~\footnote{We checked the MARC dataset from the Hugging Face hub URL (\url{https://huggingface.co/datasets/amazon_reviews_multi}) and the original Amazon Web Service S3 Bucket (\url{https://s3.console.aws.amazon.com/s3/buckets/amazon-reviews-ml}).
 While for the CLS dataset, we checked the original dataset link in the paper (\url{http://www.webis.de/research/corpora/webis-cls-10/}).}, leaving us with only HatEval dataset.
 Since HatEval only covers English and Spanish, we do not incorporate it in our study.
 Instead, we incorporate the TweetSentimentMultilingual dataset~\cite{barbieri-etal-2022-xlmt} which covers 7 relatively high-resource languages in our study.
 We leave the exploration of other high-resource languages to future work.

 \paragraph{Task Coverage} Given the nature of low-resource languages, there are only a handful of datasets available as downstream tasks.
-We suggest future works to explore the generalization of our approach to a broader task coverage, especially on datasets that cover more culturally relevant nuances of the corresponding low-resource language~\cite{aji-etal-2022-one,kabra-etal-2023-multi}.
+We suggest future works to explore the generalization of our approach to a broader task coverage, especially on datasets that cover more culturally relevant nuances of the corresponding low-resource language~\cite{aji-etal-2022-one,kabra-etal-2023-multi,lovenia2024seacrowd}.

-\paragraph{Exploration on Larger LLMs} We conduct all of our experiments with a single RTX3090 (24GB) GPU.
+\paragraph{Exploration on Other LLMs} We conduct our experiments with a single RTX3090 (24GB) GPU.
 Due to the large cost of inference and limited computation budget, we do not experiment on larger multilingual LLMs such as Falcon~\cite{falcon40b} and MPT~\cite{MosaicML2023Introducing}.
-Nonetheless, exploration on incorporating ICL and X-ICL with random exemplar retrieval with larger LLMs and the scaling effect on low-resource settings, such as low-resource languages and code-switching, have been discussed in prior works~\cite{zhang2023multilingual,asai2023buffet}.
-We hypothesize that the scaling behavior of our work will follow the same trend and we expect future work to verify our hypothesis.
+Nonetheless, exploration on incorporating ICL and X-ICL with random exemplar retrieval with larger LLMs and the scaling effect on low-resource settings, such as low-resource languages and code-switching, have been discussed in prior works~\cite{zhang2023multilingual,asai2023buffet,cahyawijaya2024cendol}.
+We hypothesize that the scaling behavior of our work will follow the same trend.